Eating healthy doesn’t apply solely to what you consume for breakfast, lunch and dinner. That is, unless the only time you eat is at mealtimes.

 3. Snack on fruits with the skin on them

 Don’t peel your fruit.
 The skins on apples, peaches or plums provide extra fiber and will help you to feel fuller for a longer period of time.
-Whole fruits are delicious and portable, easily stored at work and eaten without plates or utensils.
+Whole fruits are delicious and portable, easily stored at work or eaten without plates or utensils when you’re on the go.
 Wash the fruit at home so you can eat them immediately at work.

-Consider high-fiber cereal bars or a cup or two of a nutritious dry cereal.
-Ms. Cole suggests keeping a can of tuna and a can opener in your desk drawer.
+Consider high-fiber health bars or a cup or two of a nutritious dry cereal.
+Czerwony suggests keeping a pre-seasoned pack of tuna at your desk that you can easily open and eat with a fork.

-“Right there you have a lunch if you get stuck at your desk unexpectedly for the day,” Ms. Cole say.
+“Right there you have a lunch if you get stuck at your desk unexpectedly for the day,” Czerwony says.
 “You don’t want to skip eating.
 That’s another bad thing to do when you’re trying to maintain your weight.”

 5. Try drinking a glass of water or decaffeinated tea with your snack